Santo Trafficante Jr.: House Select Committee on Assassinations

+Frank Ragano

 On January 14, 1992, Trafficante's former attorney, Frank Ragano, told Jack Newfield of the New York Post that he relayed a request from Hoffa to Trafficante and New Orleans boss Carlos Marcello to have Kennedy killed.
 He repeated the claim two days later on ABC's Good Morning America, in Newfield's Frontline report entitled JFK, Hoffa and Mob broadcast in November 1992, and again in his 1994 autobiography Mob Lawyer.
 According to Ragano, he met Hoffa at the Teamsters' headquarters in Washington, DC, then delivered the message to Trafficante and Marcello in a meeting at the Royal Orleans Hotel in New Orleans.
 He stated he was chosen by Hoffa because, as both Hoffa and Trafficante's lawyer, he could be assured of attorney–client privilege.

-Ragano also claimed that Trafficante, four days prior to his death, delivered a deathbed confession which suggested that Marcello was meant to assassinate Robert F. Kennedy instead of his brother, the President.
+According to Ragano, he and his wife Nancy dined with Trafficante at the International Inn in Tampa, Florida on the night of the assassination, during the dinner a jubilant Trafficante raised a toast to "a hundred years of health and to John Kennedy's death".
+Ragano states that Trafficante told him the Department of Justice would now get off his back and that the mafia may get back into Cuba.
+Ragano also claimed that Trafficante, four days prior to his death, delivered a deathbed confession in Tampa, Florida.
+He stated that Trafficante told him "Carlos [Marcello] messed up.
+We shouldn't have killed Giovanni [John].
+We should have killed Bobby".
 He claimed three witnesses could support his statement that he met Trafficante in Tampa, but refused to name them, adding: "One guy is afraid of retaliation.
 The other guys are two doctors, who say they'll testify if they're summoned to court."
 In his book Reclaiming History: The Assassination of President John F. Kennedy, Vincent Bugliosi has claimed there to be many flaws in Ragano's claims, including his own claim that Trafficante was most likely not in Tampa on the day in question, but was rather in North Miami Beach, Florida, receiving dialysis treatments.

 In 2005, Lamar Waldron and Thom Hartmann's book Ultimate Sacrifice said that Trafficante was behind an aborted plot to kill Kennedy in Tampa on November 18, 1963.